fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 optimizer steps, 30 measured steps, and three independent repeats.
 Values are the three-run medians.
 One GPU OOMed during distributed-optimizer initialization, so DP2 is the relative-throughput baseline.
-Holding ``G=8`` across different DP sizes required gradient accumulation in this fixed-work experiment; it is a different protocol from the no-accumulation capacity search below.
+Holding ``G=8`` across different DP sizes required ``8 / DP`` accumulation steps in this fixed-work experiment: four for DP2, two for DP4, and eight for each DP1 topology.
+It is a different protocol from the no-accumulation capacity search below.

 .. list-table:: 1.41B SpikeLM results across all topologies at fixed ``G=8``
     :header-rows: 1